 SMSFs should not be considered small.
 The only thing that is small about SMSFs is that they have small membership numbers.
-Currently restricted by legislation to a maximum of four members, over 92% of all SMSFs actually have only one or two members2.
-Only 3.6% of all SMSFs have the maximum of four.
+Currently restricted by legislation to a maximum of six members, over 92% of all SMSFs actually have only one or two members2.
+Only 3.6% of all SMSFs have four.

 When it comes to balances, however, SMSFs appear to be ahead of the game.
 In October 2017, ASFA (the Association of Superannuation Funds of Australia) published statistics stating that the average super balance (for 2015/16) at retirement for males was $270,710 and for females was $157,0503.
 The average household super savings at retirement was $337,100.
 Making the assumption that balances at retirement is most likely to be when they are at their highest, it’s interesting to compare this to SMSFs.